SundousKanaan/RTW-Groep/README.md

 One of our features is that the user can choose a username and this gets displayed with each message.

 #### Attempt 1
+This was our first attempt and it was a good start since it was quite complex.
+The thing here was that each user only saw their own name input displayed.
+So Sundous only saw the name sundous being displayed and Hilal only saw Hilal being displayed.

 ![attempt1](https://github.com/SundousKanaan/RTW-Groep/blob/hilal/readme-images/samen-chatten.png)

 #### Attempt 2
+After many tries we still had the same issue.

 ![attempt2](https://github.com/SundousKanaan/RTW-Groep/blob/hilal/readme-images/samen-chatten-2.png)

 #### Attempt 3
+Okay, improvement!
+It is working!
+The next step here was to put the username input field in another section and make a "log in" type of page.

 ![attempt3](https://github.com/SundousKanaan/RTW-Groep/blob/hilal/readme-images/samen-chatten-3.png)

 #### Attempt 4
+After doing that the user gets in this chat environment where they only see the messages being displayed together with the usernames.
+So cool!

 ![attempt4](https://github.com/SundousKanaan/RTW-Groep/blob/hilal/readme-images/samen-chatten-4.png)

 ---

 ### Is typing feature
+We thought it would be cool if the user would get information about when someone is typing, so we added this feature!

 ![is-typing](https://github.com/SundousKanaan/RTW-Groep/blob/hilal/readme-images/samen-chatten-5.png)

 ---

 ### Different colors for each user
+When there are many people in the chatting area, it is hard to seperate each user.
+So we added different colors to each user.

 ![colors](https://github.com/SundousKanaan/RTW-Groep/blob/hilal/readme-images/samen-chatten-6.png)

 ---

 ### Position of each user
+We thought it was important to display yourself on the right, and all the other users on the left, to fit the chatroom User Experience (UX).
+This really improved the chatting experience.

 ![location](https://github.com/SundousKanaan/RTW-Groep/blob/hilal/readme-images/samen-chatten-7.png)

 ---